badozor/mgmtstp27/README.md

 ## Title ##
-Prediction of DNA methylation state of MGMT promoter based on infinium platforms (27K, 450K and EPIC)
+Prediction of DNA methylation state of MGMT promoter based on infinium platforms (27K, 450K, EPIC and EPICv2)

 ## Description ##
-This R package contains function to compute the prediction of the DNA methylation of MGMT promoter with data from infinium EPIC, HM-450K and HM-27K platforms
+This R package contains function to compute the prediction of the DNA methylation of MGMT promoter with data from infinium EPIC, EPIC version 2, HM-450K and HM-27K platforms

 ## License ##
 GPL version 2 or newer